xwmx/nb/README.md

   sudo nb env install
 ```

-Manually installed copies of `nb` can be updated using the `nb update`
-subcommand.

 ###### User-only Installation

 To install with just user permissions, simply add the `nb` script to your